blinksocks/blinksocks/README.md

 ## Test

-Any application who supports socks5 protocol([RFC 1928](https://tools.ietf.org/html/rfc1928)) can be used for testing.
+Application which support Socks5/Socks4/Socks4a/HTTP can be used for testing.

-For example:
+For example(use curl):

 ```
 # Socks5